ColinLeverger/beer-scraper-scala/README.md

 1. Connect to the website and download the HTML
 2. Parse it with the library `scala-scraper`
 3. Create a list of `Beer`s case class objects
-4. Write Json
+4. Write CSV
 5. Done!

 # Sample output

-See [this file](beers-sample.json).
+See [this file](beers-sample.csv).
 The variables have not been cleaned yet.